 Qatar is a small country located between Saudi Arabia and the Persian Gulf.It has an area of 11,437 sq km, which is roughly the size of Connecticut.
 Qatar is a relatively flat country with highest point reaching just over 300 feet.
 The majority of the land is barren desert.
 The country has an arid climate with mild winters and very hot, humid summers.

 Due to its central location, Qatar has been a stopping place for trade routes for many centuries.
-Goods from the Bronze Age were brought through the region and it was also along the Greco-Roman trade route.
+Goods from the Bronze Age were brought through the region and the area of what is now the State of Qatar was also along the Greco-Roman trade route.
 This brought a mixture of people, cultures and ideas in to country.
-During the 7th century, Qatar converted to Islam.
+During the 7th century, the people of modern day Qatar converted to Islam.
 They were under the control of Islamic empires for the next few centuries.
 The Abbasids and Umayyads strengthened the economy through trade and began diving for pearls.

 Qatar became a protectorate for a short time between the 1st and 2nd World Wars.
 The British began pulling out of the Gulf region in 1968 and Qatar was for a short time in a federation with Bahrain and the U.A.E..
 In 1971, Qatar officially became an independent state.
 In 1995, Emir Hamad bin Khalifa Al-Thani seized power from his father, Khalifa bin Hamad Al Thani.
 The Emir has made the country more liberal socially and politically and written a new constitution.
 Qatar is still an absolute monarchy, but they have a Prime Minister (Hamad ibn Jaber Al Thani) and Consultative Assembly, which has little power.